serverless/enterprise/docs/testing.md

 # Testing
-Serverless Framework Enterprise supports definig and running integration tests against lambdas with HTTP integrations.
+Serverless Framework Enterprise supports defining and running integration tests against lambdas with HTTP integrations.
 To get started, assuming we have the default configuration in from the [enterprise-template](https://github.com/serverless/enterprise-template), you can define a test for it as follows with a  `serverless.test.yml` file: